gvwilson/thirdbit/src/fiction/iffy/index.md

 "How 'bout these?"

-The flat box de passed to Iffy opened to reveal four squares woven from fractal carbon fiber, each the size of her nature book but no thicker than one of Aunt Naggie's pancakes.
+The flat box de passed to Iffy opened to reveal four squares woven from carbon fiber, each the size of her nature book but as paper-thin.
 It took her a second to realize that the grommets patterned across the squares were rotors, and that each square was some kind of flexible dronelet.
 She turned one over in her hands.
 "Dunno," she admitted.
-"How d'you switch it on?"
+"How d'you turn 'em on?"

 "No idea," Honesty's First said cheerfully.
 "Best div is they was fer summa game."